mhk18896/Embedded-Linux/README.md

 ### 2. software
-- We will be developing an entire Linux Distribution from the scratch using Yocto project which will be tailored to only our hardware
+- We will be developing an entire Linux Distribution from the scratch using Yocto project which will be tailored to only our hardware requirements
 - We will develop Linux Kernel Module for our accelarator
 - We will write a userspace application for using our hardware via Linux Kernel Module(LKM)